-Since it launched in 2005, YouTube has seen some phenomenal growth with around 2bn logged in users each month.
+Since it launched in 2005, YouTube has seen some phenomenal growth with over 2.6 billion logged in users each month.
 YouTube is accessible in over 80 languages and in over 91 countries, and according to recent statistics this means around 95% of the population have access to YouTube without language being a barrier.
-That same research has also revealed a glimpse into the future of viewing habits, with 6 out of 10 people preferring online video platforms to traditional TV, predicting YouTube is set to grow further still.

 The vloggers publishing content on YouTube are becoming highly influential in many aspects of our lives from parenting, beauty, exercise and wellness, to business and technology.
 There’s probably a video on YouTube for practically anything you need advice or help with.
 For women in tech, this platform is a useful tool for everything from learning to code to career and job search advice.
 The community YouTube has created makes it easier to access advice from real people in the industry within seconds.
 We’ve highlighted the top 10 female tech vloggers on YouTube inspiring women in tech around the globe:

 iJustine has been on YouTube since 2006.
 Her channel has over 1.6 billion views and 7.09 million subscribers.
 Her video content varies from reviews of new tech products to cyber hacks and tips.
 More recently iJustine has launched a programme teaching her subscribers about tech vlogging called ‘Vlog University with iJustine’.
 As one of the most successful YouTuber’s of all time, she is a very visible role model for women in tech and her work continues to encourage women to be vocal about their passion for tech through social media.